-Join Eric Wing for an in-depth discussion in this video Adding drafting views, part of Fire-Alarm Systems Design with Revit.
+Join Eric Wing for an in-depth discussion in this video Adding drafting views, part of Revit: Fire-Alarm Systems Design.

 - Sometimes we wanted detail but this time we don't want to use any of the actual model.
 That's fine, we can do that.
 What I'd like to do here is create a drafting view.
 Draw in a concrete pad then draw in some earth and call it a day.
 To get started, let's go to the view tab.
 On the view tab we have the drafting view button.
 Let's go ahead and click that.
 For the new drafting view let's set our scale to be 3/4 of an inch equals a foot.
 Let's click okay.
 It's just a blank piece of paper.

 Let's get started.
 Let's go to the annotate tab..
 The annotate tab is basically your switchboard for all things drafting.
 The first thing I'd like to do is click on detail line.
 Now notice over here for our line styles it's as if we have a layer drop down.
 I'm gonna go with wide lines.
 I'm gonna draw a line up eight inches.
 I'm gonna draw it over about 10 feet.
 I'm gonna come down and I'm gonna come over.
 And I'm gonna hit escape a couple of times.

 What I'm gonna do now is fill this with concrete hatch.
 To do that I'm gonna click on the region button.
 Go ahead and click region.
 Now what I want to do is find the region we want.
 This replaces the hatching in AutoCAD.
 I click the drop down and I don't see one that I like.
 That's okay, we're gonna make a new one.
 Click edit type.
 Now let's duplicate and let's call it concrete and let's hit okay.
 For the fill pattern, instead of diagonal cross hatch click into this dialog and click the builder button.